gmazy/Python-Hard-Link-Copy/README.md

 ## Usage (windows)

-Drag & Drop folder over **hardlinkcopy.bat** to make copy of folder.
+Drag & Drop folders or files over **hardlinkcopy.bat** to make a copy.

 ### Benefits